JakkuSakura/SolidAvalonia/README.md

 A library for building reactive Avalonia UI applications using the SolidJS programming model.
 SolidAvalonia brings the elegance and simplicity of SolidJS reactive patterns to Avalonia UI development.

+SolidAvalonia is built on top of [Avalonia.Markup.Declarative](https://github.com/AvaloniaUI/Avalonia.Markup.Declarative), which means all existing classes and extension methods from that library are available for use.
+For reactive components, signals should be accessed inside the `Reactive()` method and using the extension methods provided for markup classes.

 ## Features

 - **Reactive primitives**: Signals, memos, and effects inspired by SolidJS